ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/TextMessageAppSlate.md

 gsb_advanced_reciever_name: Holds the name of the method used to respond to signals regardng the GameStoryBeat advancing (but not this class' signal.
 This is mostly to respond to GameDaemon's GameStoryBeatAdvanced signal).

+### Child Nodes
+DadConversatonEntry: ConversationEntryNode that handles texts with Dad.

+MomConversatonEntry: ConversationEntryNode that handles texts with Mom.

+TommyConversatonEntry: ConversationEntryNode that handles texts with Tommy.
+Hey, that's me!

 ## signal GameStoryBeatAdvanced(old_story_beat, old_frequency, new_story_beat, new_frequency)
 story_beats are GameStoryBeats, frequencies are ints.